 ISBER will review the program guidelines and assist the PI in making sure all required documents are included, collated correctly, and the application follows the program specific instructions.
 For proposals submitted electronically, ISBER will upload or help upload all proposal documents.
 ISBER will prepare a complete copy of the proposal for Office of Research review.
 If the agency requires hard copies of the proposal, ISBER will make the copies and mail to the agency by the deadline.

 ISBER will help you plan and prepare your proposal budget & confirm all proposed costs are consistent with campus and federal cost principles.
-Particular care must be given to the A-21 (Cost Principles for Educational Institutions) and UCSB Departmental Costing Guidelines requirement that costs incurred for the same purpose in like circumstances shall be treated consistently as either a direct cost or an indirect (F&A) cost.
+Particular care must be given to the Office of Management and Budget (OMB) Uniform Guidance (the UG) and the UC Santa Barbara Departmental Costing Guidelines requirement that costs incurred for the same purpose in like circumstances shall be treated consistently as either a direct cost or an indirect (F&A) cost.
 For specific budget help go to Budget Proposal guidelines.

 ISBER will help you prepare the budget, including:

 - projected academic titles and pay scales (including faculty summer salary & release time);

 - projected travel estimates;

 - sub-contracts, service agreements, and appropriate payment mechanisms for services provided by non-UCSB program staff;